NYSCP Child Protection Medical Assessments - North Yorkshire

 Child Protection Medical Assessments

-A child protection medical assessment is a ‘medical assessment which is undertaken either at the request of social care or police, or when a referral has been or is about to be made by a clinician to social care in the context of concerns for the wellbeing of a child already receiving clinical care.
+A child protection medical assessment is a medical assessment which is undertaken either at the request of Children’s Social Care or the Police, or when a referral has been or is about to be made by a paediatrician to social care in the context of concerns for the wellbeing of a child already receiving clinical care.
 It is a comprehensive assessment which includes the clinical history and examination, and detailed documentation including the use of line drawings and photo documentation.
-Additionally, the assessment includes obtaining any relevant investigations, arranging any necessary aftercare and writing a report with an opinion.’
-(RCPCH 2020)
+Additionally, the assessment includes obtaining any relevant investigations, arranging any necessary aftercare, and writing a report with an opinion (RCPCH 2020).

 The need for a child protection medical assessment to be completed should always be considered where there has been a disclosure or there is a suspicion of any form of abuse to a child.